CostaBru/BBSort/README.md

 1. Empty bucket.
 Skip it.

 2. Bucket with single item.
 Write key and duplicates to the output list.
 O(T), where T number of duplicates.
-T is equal to 1 in avarage.
+T is equal to 1 in average.

 3. Bucket with two items.
 Compare keys and write it and duplicates in order to the output list.
 O(2 * T), where T number of duplicates.
-T is equal to 1 in avarage.
+T is equal to 1 in average.

 4. Bucket with more than 3 items.
 Run the whole procedure for that bucket.
-O(C), where C is equal to 3 in avarage.
+O(C), where C is equal to 3 in average.

 Perform above checks and steps for each bucket.
 That will take O(N).
 Profit.